 Go on a hiking tour along one of the massive ice glaciers found in the Snæfellsjökull and Vatnajökull national parks.
 The capital Reykjavik is home to the majority of the country’s population, powered by geothermal energy.
 Iceland has an exciting Viking history that you can learn about in one of the capital’s many museums.

 When to Visit

 Iceland’s winters are the best time to view the magical shows of the northern lights and to experience snow adventure activities such as ice caving and snowmobiling.
 With surprisingly mild temperatures (-0.5 c / 31 f) you might see snow from October through April but it typically is gone a few days after it falls.

 April brings the arrival of the Spring season in Iceland.
 The temperatures begin to rise and the flowers start to bloom.
-This is a great time to view the migratory birds, whales, and save some money.
-April and May are the slower season before the summer crowds arrive, making them the ideal time to visit for budget travelers.
+This is a great time to view the migratory birds, and whales, and save some money.
+April and May are the slower seasons before the summer crowds arrive, making them the ideal time to visit for budget travelers.

 The summer months of July – August are the warmest months to visit Iceland, making it the most popular time for tourism.
 The summer’s midnight sun is during the month of June, providing you 24 hours of daylight to explore this beautiful country.
-The North, East, and Interior areas of the island have the warmest summers, and much less precipitation.
+The North, East, and Interior areas of the island have the warmest summers and much less precipitation.